fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 	- yes. i struggled to find a better example that would not take a lot of effort and failed.
 - Makes me wonder if we should generalize the reservoir to support incremental updates by allowing a function to be passed in that is called on every update, receives the new element and the element that is being removed and has a chance to update some annotation (such as the sum and latest sample number)
 	- that could be good, but I would like to read up on applications first to understand what the needs are.
-- More short term, at the time that you introduce the mean and max index and throughout the discussion of it until the relevant plot, reader has no idea why the max index is necessary.
-Perhaps plot first and then code that generates it?
-	- DO: yup, I struggled with that.
-I am not doing anything yet because I may drop the means example.
 - The paragraph after code block 3 feels a bit disconnected in style from the preceding discussion of reservoir interface, despite summarizing it.
 	- DO: good point. will improve.
 - I would mention somewhere that the mean itself is much cheaper to compute in a streaming way than the reservoir, but that this approach applies to other computations and mean is just an example.